 - working on special projects, like creating interpretive tools or doing research.

 Docent trainees are treated to an inside look at the Pajaro Valley and its wide network of wetlands.
-Local experts share the ecology, history, and restoration of the wetlands during the 7-week training program, which includes Wednesday evening presentations and Saturday morning field trips.
+Local experts share the ecology, history, and restoration of the wetlands during the 3-week training program, which includes Wednesday evening presentations from 6-8pm and Saturday morning field trips from 9am-12pm.
+Interested parties can contact Noelle Fletcher at or 831-455-6771.

 - Time: 11 AM - 1 PM